 Serious risks from vaginoplasty are uncommon.
 Minor complications include temporary urine leakage, healing problems, and wound or bladder infection.
-Dr. Dugi will discuss possible complications with you before surgery.
-He will also check on how you are healing in a follow-up appointment.
+Dr. Dugi and Dr. Dy will discuss possible complications with you before surgery.
+They will also check on how you are healing in follow-up appointments.

 Patients may choose this surgery over vaginoplasty because they have no interest in having a vagina.
 It also requires no hair removal or dilation.
 A surgeon may recommend vulvoplasty for patients with certain risks, such as having had treatment for prostate or rectal cancer.

-See our vaginoplasty handout to learn more about Dr. Dugi, and to understand restrictions and recommendations that also apply to vulvoplasty patients.
+See our vaginoplasty booklet to learn more about our surgeons and to understand restrictions and recommendations that also apply to vulvoplasty patients.